Marine

 Why use Marine energy?

-Marine energy is potentially the most valuable source of renewable energy.
+Marine energy is potentially one of the the most valuable sources of renewable energy to harvest.

 Why is Marine Energy not used?